duncandegwa/files-and-exception-in-python/index.md

 ### Exceptions

 Exceptions are unique objects that Python uses to control errors that occur when a program is running.
 Exceptions errors arise when correct syntactically Python programs produce an error.
-When these errors occur, Python creates an exception object.
+When these errors arise, Python creates an exception object.
 When we write codes that deal with the exception, our programs will continue running.
 If we don’t our programs will stop executing and show a trace-back, which is very hard for a user to understand.

-In Python, the try-except block is used to handle exceptions.
-A try-except block informs Python what to do if an exception occurs.
+Python uses the *try-except* block to control exceptions.
+A try-except block informs Python how to act when an exception emerges.
 Our programs will continue to execute even if things go wrong.

 ### Handling the ZeroDivisionError exception

 Let’s run a program that divides a number by zero.
-We all know that it is impossible, but let’s see what Python will do.
+We absolutely know it is impractical, but let’s see what Python will do.

 ```python